An In-Depth Guide to Teaching English in China

 If you are just starting out in your career, your degree is in something other than education, or you are looking to just take a working holiday in China as an English teacher, then you have the best chance of finding a job with a Chinese-owned language school, kindergarten, bilingual school, or similar.

-The three most reputable and long-standing language institutions in China are, English First (EF), Wall Street English, and Berlitz.
+The two most reputable and long-standing language institutions in China are, English First (EF), and Berlitz.
 These schools have campuses in most big cities.

 There are a plethora of websites you can use to find a teaching job in China.
 Many are free but there are also some to which you subscribe.

-The Bejinger Classifieds and Glassdoor are sites specifically for teaching jobs in China but listings can be found on general job sites and teaching job sites too.
+The Beijnger Classifieds and Glassdoor are sites for teaching jobs in China but listings can be found on general job sites and teaching job sites too.
 On the general sites you can usually filter listings to focus on your country of choice.

 Berlitz China